sachaw/anime_organizer/readme.md

 ## Introduction

-This CLI tool is meant to be used in conjunction with the [Anilist metadata provider for Plex](https://github.com/sachaw/anilist.bundle) for curating local anime collections to be consumed via [Plex](https://plex.tv).
+This CLI tool is meant to be used in conjunction with the [Anilist metadata provider for Plex](https://github.com/sachaw/anilist.bundle) for curating local anime collections to be consumed with [Plex](https://plex.tv).

 ## Usage